TextBox75/GMMV/README.md

 A compact, simplified version of Source's model viewer that can be easily accessed in-game.

 Supports:
-Animation Playback and Playback Rate modification.
+Animation Playback and Playback Rate modification, Skins,
-Skins.
-Rendering of bones and attachments.
+Rendering of bones and attachments,
-Wireframe rendering.
+Wireframe rendering,
-Hitboxes and Bounding Box rendering.
+Hitboxes and Bounding Box rendering,
-Bodygroups and Flexbones.
+Bodygroups and Flexbones,
 and more.

 How to open the model viewer: